SolemmaLLC/ClimateStudioDocs/docs/thermalZoneSettings.rst

    :width: 900px
    :align: center

 Zone infomation are assigned to each zone individually, meaning that if the user changes the properties of one zone from the default template value, those properties remain unchanges for other zones in the model with the same base template.
-To edit multiple zones at a time, select those zones using control or shift in the thermal model properties tab before invoking the zone settings panel.
-As shown below, the panel is organized into six tabs: Loads, HVAC, Ventilation, Water, Material and Settings.
+To edit multiple zones at a time, select those zones using control or shift in the thermal model properties tab before selecting the edit button.
+As shown below, the Zone Settings panel is organized into six tabs: Loads, HVAC, Ventilation, Water, Material and Settings.

 .. figure:: images/thermalZoneSettings2.png
    :width: 600px